Our wines

 TASTING NOTES

-- In the mouth, this is a harmonious and seductive wine with an attack marked by the red fruits, freshness and a very nice structure.
+Palate: a harmonious and seductive wine with an attack marked by red fruits, freshness and a very nice structure.

 FOOD AND WINE PAIRING